DOCA Documentation v3.2.0

 Section DEVICE

-This section define the attributes of the DPL Device that consists of multiple ports and can be used for loading DPL program.
+This section defines the attributes of the DPL Device, which consists of multiple ports and supports DPL program loading.
+It must appear exactly once per device .conf file.

-Defines the interval between iterations done for reading TCP state objects from the HW.
+• tcp_state_polling_interval_msec Defines the interval (in milliseconds) for reading TCP state objects from the hardware.

 Section P4_RT_CONTROLLER